 - Check that the entry door is not damaged, operates smoothly, and closes securely from the inside. - Hand rails are secure and the step light is working, if equipped. - The entry steps must be clear with the treads not loose or worn excessively. - If equipped with a handicap lift, look for leaking, damaged, or missing parts and explain how lift should be checked for correct operation.
 Lift must be fully retracted and latched securely.

 Emergency Exit

-- Make sure that all emergency exits are not damaged, operate smoothly, and close securely from the inside. - Check that any emergency exit warning devices are working.
+Make sure that all emergency exits are not damaged, operate smoothly, and close securely from the inside, and open at least one door from the outside during testing.
+All exits should be clearly marked and labeled.